Outreach & Education

 Independent America, a three-year research project led by EGF senior fellow Mark Hannah, seeks to explore how U.S. foreign policy could better be tailored to new global realities and to the preferences of American voters.
 The American public’s support for a more restrained and less interventionist foreign policy is politically diverse, extending well beyond the usual anti-globalism suspects.
 And yet, U.S. elected officials continue to fund small wars, arms sales, and troop deployments which are often counterproductive to the country’s long-term interests, security and prosperity.

 This on-going project is generously funded by The Charles Koch Foundation.

 In this campaign, EGF interviews some of the world’s leading experts–both Western and Eastern–to explore the complex relationship between the United States and Russia.
 Relations between the two countries are at their worst point since the Cold War.
-Must is at stake for them both as well as the rest of the world.
+Much is at stake for them both as well as the rest of the world.
 Speaking with historians, experts and policy makers, we work to gain insight into the relationship and explore how differing perceptions of the past and competing visions of the future have led us to where we are today.
 We also look at the effects that US-Russia tensions have on key global issues such as nuclear proliferation, counter terrorism, European stability and the geopolitics of the Middle East and Asia.

 Most importantly, we ask: where do we go from here?

 Funding for this project was generously provided by Carnegie Corporation of New York.

 But the same technologies that have the potential to help billions of people live happier, healthier, and more productive lives are also creating new challenges for citizens and governments around the world.
 From election meddling to data breaches and cyberattacks, recent events have shown that technology is changing how we think about privacy, national security, and maybe even democracy itself.